abhinandpn/twilloOTP/README.md

-# One-Time-Password(OTP) Verification API with Go and Twilio
+# # OTP Verification API with Go and Twilio

-# Simple API
+Otp verification with twillio using gin frame workd in golang

-1. Structure
+> Structure of code
     - api (structuring our API-related files)
     - cmd (structuring our application entry point)
     - data (structuring our application data)

- ## create a .env file and load this variable
+ # create a .env file and load this variable

    | ` TWILIO_ACCOUNT_SID = "your Twilio account sid" `